CarInsurance.com Insights

 “Statistically, older drivers have a higher risk of causing a crash, but an even bigger factor adding to higher car insurance bills are common health problems that make them more prone to being hurt and incurring medical bills – even in low-speed or less serious crashes,” she says.

-CarInsurance.com found that 70-year-old drivers pay 3% more for full coverage than 65-year-old drivers in Montana, and 75-year-old drivers pay 11% more for a full coverage policy.
+70-year-old drivers pay 3% more for full coverage than 65-year-olds and 75-year-old drivers pays 11% more for a full coverage policy

-The table below shows the annual average rate increase for senior drivers by age in Montana for different coverage levels:
+The table below highlights the annual average rate increases for senior drivers in Montana based on age and different coverage levels:

 Coverage types: